 Eleven regions bring their top three cowgirls in the standings to compete in the goat tying for a chance to win the College National Rodeo Finals in Casper, Wyoming.
 At the 2016 College National Finals Rodeo (CNFR) a 6.9 or faster was needed to win the championship title.
-A competitor by the name of Shelby Winchell had a time of 6.3 in the short go to be crowned the 2016 CNFR Champion Goat Tyer.
+A competitor by the name of Shelby Winchell had a time of 6.3 in the short go to be crowned the 2016 CNFR Goat Tying Champion.

 The women who are competing at the collegiate level must spend long hours practicing their tying and get offs.
 They must also work on their speed and endurance to make that quick and smooth dismount to their goat.
-Goat tying is only centered off of the effort of the rider and their horse.
-The competitors horse is 50% of the goat tying run but the rest is based solely up to the competitor.
+The sport is only centered off of the effort of the rider and their horse.
+The competitors horse is 50% of the run but the rest is based solely up to the competitor.

 Goat tying consists of a goat, a girl, and her horse.
 With the youth rodeo associations involvement in the sport and the multiple clinics being held in each state, the competition and participation level is only anticipated to grow from here in the event.